 - Scott LaFaro was best known for his time as the bassist in the Bill Evans Trio.

-- Marcus Miller is another great that worked with Mile Davis, Herbie Hancock, Luther Vandross, and many more.
+- Marcus Miller is another great who worked with Miles Davis, Herbie Hancock, Luther Vandross, and many more.

-- Pino Palladino has played bass for John Mayer, The Who, Nine Inche Nails, Jeff Buck, D'Angelo, and many more cats, due to his massive skill.
+- Pino Palladino has played bass for John Mayer, the Who, Nine Inch Nails, Jeff Buck, D’Angelo, and many more.

 - Geezer Butler is best known as the bassist of heavy metal band Black Sabbath.

 - Bootsy Collins is the bassist that captured hearts with James Brown and Parliament-Funkadelic.

 I feel bad for the countless other names that deserve a mention but alas, we simply have to cut it off at some point.
 If we missed a legend, know that we know that and hold them in our hearts as top players.
 They just didn’t quite make our generous cut beyond the top 10 (and honorable mentions and runners-up).
 If you want to continue the bass theme, make sure to check our list of top 10 best bass songs.